 Proposal evaluation is also based upon the quality of the science, potential for strong intellectual property if successful, and the overall commercial potential.
 Proposals that do not follow the required format will not be accepted.
-Applications that demonstrate an understanding of the commercialization process (Intellectual property, market need, competitive analysis, regulatory pathway, value inflection points, etc) will be more competitive, and a more detailed presentation of the commercial opportunity will be required as technologies progress through the development process.
+Applications that demonstrate an understanding of the commercialization process (Intellectual property, market need, competitive analysis, regulatory pathway, value inflection points, etc.) will be more competitive, and a more detailed presentation of the commercial opportunity will be required as technologies progress through the development process.

 Proposals will be evaluated by CFB/LIBH staff, Technology Transfer, and the LIBH External Review Board, comprised of academic scientists and commercialization experts.
 All external members will sign a confidentiality agreement to protect the information provided in the application.
-A secondary review will be performed by HHS personnel.